Disclaimer: Zero no Tsukaima's turn. Let's shred my credibility with an Original Character!

 Louise narrowed her eyes at Kirche, and steeled herself before walking over to the center of the gathered group.
 All around her, she could hear her peers musing over what will happen, if she'd summon a familiar of if it'd all explode in her face, as all her attempts at magic happened to before.

-"I wonder if we should be this close, it could be a really big explosion this time," Another murmured.
+"I wonder if we should be this close, it could be a really big explosion this time," another murmured.

 Taking a deep breath, Louise snapped at her detractors.
 "I need to concentrate, would you please let me so I won't mess up!"

-"Yes, please," Colbert said, "Let Miss Vallière focus."
+"Yes," Colbert said, "please let Miss Vallière focus."

 Louise clenched her tiny fist around her wand as Kirche's familiar seemed to laugh with her.
 "Of course, now stand back!"

-Relaxing her fist, she raised her wand to the air.
+She raised her wand to the air.
 "Oh Brimir who watches over me and Pentagon that Governs the magic that powers me, hear my call!
 Through time and space, beyond all reality, send forth to me a familiar of power beyond all thought!"